imnathanzero/Debian-Chroot/README.md

 - No complex terminal commands required.
 The desktop environment starts automatically when the chroot launches, and most developer tools are preconfigured and ready to use out of the box.

 **Containerization Ready**
-- When you flash the module, it extracts the Ubuntu rootfs to `/data/local/ubuntu-chroot`, which the backend uses as the installed rootfs.
+- When you flash the module, it extracts the Debian rootfs to `/data/local/debian-chroot`, which the backend uses as the installed rootfs.

 - Under **Experimental Features** in the WebUI, you can migrate your directory-based chroot to an ext4 sparse image, containerizing your environment into a single `.img` file.
 - The Linux environment runs on an ext4 image outside Android partitions, benefiting from improved I/O, caching, and flexibility.